alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * Internally, Oracle VM VirtualBox treats a VM as a set of parameters that specify its behavior.
 Some parameters describe hardware settings, such as the amount of memory and number of CPUs assigned.
 Other parameters describe the state information, such as whether the VM is running or saved.

  * You can view these VM settings in VirtualBox Manager, in the Settings window, and by running the VBoxManage command.
-See Chapter 8, VBoxManage.

  * Guest Additions.
 This refers to special software packages which are shipped with Oracle VM VirtualBox but designed to be installed inside a VM to improve performance of the guest OS and to add extra features.